lrafa3l/lrafa3l/README.md

 # 🌟 __About Me__
 - 👋 Hi, I’m Lando Rafael `(@lrafa3l)`!
 - 💻 Passionate about coding, problem-solving, and continuous learning.
 - 🎓 Currently studying at `42 School (Luanda)`, where I’m immersing myself in the world of coding and technology.
-At 42, I’m developing a strong foundation in __Computer Science__ and honing my skills through hands-on projects and collaboration.
+At 42, I’m developing a strong foundation in __Software Engineering__ and honing my skills through hands-on projects and collaboration.
 - 🚀 Always eager to learn new challenges and expand my skill set.

 ## 🛠️ __Technologies & Tools__